hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 uses [Spring Boot](https://spring.io/projects/spring-boot) properties to configure the application.
 Available properties under `hedera.mirror.test.acceptance` include:

+- `backOffPeriod` - The number of milliseconds client should wait before retrying a retryable failure.
 - `emitBackgroundMessages` - Flag to set if background messages should be emitted.
 For operations use in non-production `environments.
 - `existingTopicNum` - A pre-existing default topic number that can be used when no topicId is specified in a test.
 Used initially by `@subscribeonly` test.
+- `maxRetries` - The number of times client should retryable on supported failures.
 - `maxTinyBarTransactionFee` - The maximum transaction fee you're willing to pay on a transaction.
 - `messageTimeout` - The number of seconds to wait on messages representing transactions (default is 20).
 - `mirrorNodeAddress` - The mirror node grpc server endpoint including IP address and port.
 Refer to